 How to adopt AI into your software delivery - 6 principles to guide success

-1. Foundations - focus on core competencies
+1. Baseline - focus on core competencies

 People with a strong understanding of their jobs use AI more effectively.
 If your teams are struggling with doing the simple things well, AI won’t make things any better.
 If anything, it will make things worse by accelerating the amount of poor choices, technical debt and flaws in your codebase.
 Remember, AI amplifies ability and inability.